 Going the Distance: How to Care for a Senior Parent Who Lives Far Away

 Do you provide care for your senior parents?
-If so, then you know it can be a challenge.
+If so, then you know that this can be a challenge.
 But what about those who are for their parents from a distance?
 Caring for your senior parents who live far away from you can bring on a whole new set of obstacles, some that many don’t even think about!

-Next comes the step of automation.
 Do your parents pay bills?
-Set them up on autopay.
-For services like prescription refills, grocery delivery, or newspaper subscriptions?
+If so, set them up on autopay.
+What about services like prescription refills, grocery delivery, or newspaper subscriptions?
 For these situations, it would be best to enroll them in auto-renewal, so they do not have to worry about these regular errands and expenditures.

 While you are organizing and automating these things for your senior loved ones, it may also be helpful to put yourself in their shoes.
 Since you are essentially running a second household, it can be helpful to ask yourself what YOU would want to be automated if you were a senior?
 Try to automate as much as you can, this can help them (and you) stay organized.

-Another option is keeping in touch with your parents through technology, which is great for keeping everyone social from a distance!
-If your parents are able to use basic communication features, like texting, phone or video calls, and email, make sure you communicate with them often through these modes.
+Make sure you communicate with them frequently through these modes.
 It will give them the opportunity to practice their technology skills, and could even help them in an emergency situation.
 If your parents need some assistance with technology, you can ask their caregiver to help them make a video call once in a while, or have them share your parents’ logs and notes with you online each day.

 Are you ready to develop a personalized senior care plan for your senior parents?
 Home Care Assistance is here to help!
 Please call us to schedule your consultation and discuss your options.